olzzon/rgs-kiloview-controller/README.md

 # rgs-kiloview-controller
 Controller for Kiloview NDI video source to follow RGS client selection

+The controller checks what port the RGS client is connected to and sets the NDI video source in kiloview to the same port The Port-NDI source mapping is defined in a .json file.

 ## Installation:
 copy rgs-kiloview.exe from the packagefolder/release to the RGS client auto start the rgs-kiloview.exe on the RGS client